University of Victoria: School of Earth & Ocean Sciences

 UVic hosts Ocean Networks Canada's deep-water seafloor research observatories VENUS and NEPTUNE, the Pacific Institute for Climate Solutions, and two Environment Canada labs: the Canadian Center for Climate Modelling and Analysis and the Water and Climate Impacts Research Centre.
 The Ocean Climate Building housed at the Queenswood location is dedicated solely to ocean and climate research.
 The Institute of Integrated Energy Systems is a leading center for research on sustainable energy solutions and alternative energy sources.

 The university was a founding member of the Western Canadian Universities Marine Sciences Society.
 UVic maintains this field station on the west coast of Vancouver Island, which is jointly run by the University of British Columbia, Simon Fraser University, the University of Alberta and the University of Calgary.

 School of Public Administration

 The UVic School of Public Administration specializes in its M.P.A. and PhD. programs but also offers a selective admission minors program for political leaders and mid-career civil servants.

 Continuing Studies

 Continuing education has been an integral part of the University of Victoria since its inception in 1963.
 Today, the Division of Continuing Studies provides adult and continuing education programming in co-operation with UVic faculties and community partners.
 The Division of Continuing Studies offers a comprehensive portfolio of programs in a range of academic disciplines, using diploma, certificate and other programming models to serve adult, part-time and internationally dispersed students.

 Graduate programs

-UVic is one of Canada's largest graduate schools, offering more than 160 graduate programs across the university's faculties and departments.
-Their most popular graduate degrees are in the following areas:
+UVic offers more than 160 graduate programs across the university's faculties and departments.

-Business, The Gill School of Business.
-The UVic Gill Business School is known for its particular focus on International Business and Energy.

-Political Science, includes a multi-disciplinary approach involving Economics, Geography, and Law.